- See a full list of publications

 In September 2023, he joined the Sociology department at University of York as Lecturer.
 In addition, Benjamin is an editorial board member on the journal The Sociological Review and continues as a Visiting Fellow in the ‘Algorithmic Societies’ project.

-Jacobsen, B. and Beer, D. (2020).
-The Automated Production of Memory on Social Media: Classification, Ranking and the Sorting of the Past.
-Bristol: Bristol University Press (forthcoming).
+Jacobsen, B. and Beer, D. (2021).
+Social Media and The Automated Production of Memory: Classification, Ranking and the Sorting of the Past.
+Bristol: Bristol University Press.